harmin-parra/x509-wrapper/README.md

 - RSA / ECDSA public and private key

 ## Limitations
+### CSR generation with multi-valued RDNs*

+No support for CSR generation with multi-valued RDNs (Example: `CN=user,OU=unit1,OU=unit2,OU=unit3,C=Company`)

+*This limitation doesn't apply to CSR loaders.

 ### CSR generation with SAN*

-Subject Alternative Name (SAN) of the following types are not supported in CSR generation:
+No support for CSR generation with the following Subject Alternative Name (SAN) types:
   + Directory Name
   + Other Name